 We are honoured to have two genuine and authentic people that share a passion for the health and wellness industry join us on our journey of helping others become their authentic selves.

 We look forward to going on this journey with you, creating a haven where men, women, and children can escape the pressures of life to relax their bodies, refresh their minds and rejuvenate their spirit.

 Together we can help others "find their authentic self" at Blue Lagoon Float & Spa.

 Dr Justin Feinstein, director of Float Clinic and Research Center (FCRC) at Laureate Institute for Brain Research in Tulsa, Oklahoma is the leading researcher for Floatation Therapy in the world.
 Dr Feinstein will be presenting at the Float Conference 2019 on 28thto 29thof September in Denver, Colorado.
 It is the largest float tank event worldwide and a main conference for those involved in the global float industry.
-Rocky & Tina Trimarchi, from Blue Lagoon Float & Spa are very excited to be attending this conference, meeting Dr Feinstein and staying at the forefront of the floatation industry.
-Their gained knowledge on the latest research and findings all help ensure your optimal float experience and maximum benefits during floatation therapy at Blue Lagoon.
+Tina Trimarchi, from Blue Lagoon Float & Spa is very excited to be attending this conference, meeting Dr Feinstein and staying at the forefront of the floatation industry.
+Their gained knowledge on the latest research and findings all help ensure your optimal float experience and maximum benefits during floatation therapy at Blue Lagoon Float and Spa.

 Dr Feinstein joined the Research Institute in 2013, after completing his PhD in Clinical Neuropsychology at the University of lowa and his postdoctoral fellowship at the California Institute of Technology.
 The mission of the FCRC is to explore the effects of Floatation-REST (Reduced Environmental Stimulation Therapy) on the body and brain and investigate its potential as a therapeutic treatment for promoting mental health and treating patients who suffer from anxiety.